michaeladler/notmuch-mailmover/README.md

 * delete mail from IMAP server (e.g. move trash mail to a non-synced folder and let offlineimap/mbsync do the rest)
 * sync your notmuch tags across devices by using notmuch-mailmover in combination with offlineimap/mbsync (this is similarly to [muchsync](http://www.muchsync.org/) but easier to setup since you don't need a muchsync server)
+* purge old mails from the IMAP server (by moving them out of synced folders)

 ## Installation